Human ResourcesCareer opportunities and resources

 Skagit Valley College Resources

 Advocates: Advocates are persons at SVC designated to provide resources, assistance, and support to students who have witnessed or experienced discrimination, harassment, or sexual violence.
-Advocates are exempt from mandated reporting except in circumstance in which an ongoing threat to health or safety exists.

 Mount Vernon Counseling and Advising Center